The one-click Navidrome bandcamp purchase sync

 It’s kind of insane that setting up a piracy stack is somehow easier than regularly purchasing and downloading music in a way that supports the artist.

 Read this setup guide for example.
 Toward the bottom of that article, Nik documents his end-to-end purchase workflow.
 It’s horrible.
-It takes ~10 manual steps and nearly as many different websites to… buy an album.
+It takes ~10 manual steps and 4 different websites to… buy an album.

-There are powerful, convenient tools for stealing (which I use!)
+There are powerful, convenient tools for torrenting.
 But if you want to buy things, the only platform not aggressively doing vendor ecosystem lock-in is Bandcamp.
 It has no consumer-facing API, its app kinda sucks, and there’s no good way to grab your purchases except one-at-a-time through the browser.

 The one-click workflow